Visit the institution website for COVID‑19 updates

 Films include: The Tea Boy of Gaza, Mum and Dad are Splitting Up and Syria; Across the Lines

 • Pawel Pawlikowski – Award Winning Writer and Director

 Films include: Ida, Last Resort, My Summer of Love, The Women in the Fifth and Tripping With Zhirinovsky

 Information for international students

-IELTS score of 6.5 with 7 in writing for non-native English speaking applicants.
+IELTS score of 6.5 with 7.0 in writing and no subscore below 5.5 for non-native English speaking applicants.

 Fees and funding